IMF’s Lagarde: US-China trade tensions are threat to global economy

 Stock futures fall as uncertainty keeps investors on edge

-Christine Lagarde, managing director of the International Monetary Fund.
+Christine Lagarde of the International Monetary Fund.
+“For us at the IMF, it’s imperative that trade tensions are resolved in a way satisfying for everyone,” she said on Tuesday.
 Photograph: Andrew Harrer/Bloomberg

 International Monetary Fund (IMF) head Christine Lagarde said on Tuesday that China and the United States must resolve their trade tensions because they threaten the global economy.